VickyGuo0907/Cloud-learning/docs/aws-acd/tutorials-point.md

     3. `x-amz-server-side​-encryption​-customer-key-MD5`

 * since the `put-bucket-policy` command can only be used to apply policy at the bucket level, not on objects. **You can use S3 Access Control Lists (ACLs) instead to manage permissions of S3 objects.**

+* To enable the CRR(cross-region replication)  feature in S3, the following items should be met:

+    1. The source and destination buckets must have versioning enabled.

+    2. The source and destination buckets must be in different AWS Regions.

+    3. Amazon S3 must have permissions to replicate objects from that source bucket to the destination bucket on your behalf.

 ## AWS CodeCommit